surobinda/debezium-spring-demo/HELP.md

 description TEXT
 );
 select * from targetdb.product;
-### destination db Create schema and DML end
+### target db Create schema and DML end

 ### Output
 * start mysql instances
 * start the application
 * Use above insert statement to create records at source db
 * On console you will find one output "Got one event to handle" for every insert statement !
-* Check in the destination db a new recort will be inserted
+* Check in the destination db a new record will be inserted
+* Once you delete a recordat source db, same record will be deleted at target db as well.